cn205000/IT-Portfolio/OSTicket/Using-OSTicket/readme.md

 ## 2️⃣: Assigning the Ticket as a Support Agent

+> 📌 *Why?* Assigning the ticket and setting SLA ensures the right team sees it fast and knows how critical the issue is, helping with quicker response times.

 1. Log in to the [Admin Control Panel](http://localhost/osTicket/scp/login.php) as the support agent.
 2. Open the ticket and:
    - Set the **SLA Plan** to **Sev-A** (*High urgency—system-wide outage*).